cfbrevamped/CFBR-Easy-Installer/PC/disc.md

 ## PC (Disc Copy) Download Instructions:
+### If you have already successfully installed another version of our mod before, you can skip to step 4
 1) Before using the mod, you must install RPCS3.
 You can find the [quickstart guide to set up the emulator here](https://rpcs3.net/quickstart).
 If you have any questions about RPCS3 in general such as good settings to use, feel free to ask in the [official RPCS3 Discord server](https://discord.com/invite/Af7H9yp).
 2) If you have set up RPCS3 before, delete your `games.yml` file in your RPCS3 folder.
 If you are setting up RPCS3 for the first time, you can skip this step.
 3) Make sure your game folder is named **EXACTLY** `BLUS31159-[NCAA Football 14]` or else the Easy Installer will not work.
 Then, open up your RPCS3 folder and place your game folder in `dev_hdd0/disc/`.
 The result should look exactly like this when you open your game folder: